rapidsai/cudf/cpp/docs/DOCUMENTATION.md

 #### @tparam

 Add a [@tparam](http://www.doxygen.nl/manual/commands.html#cmdtparam) comment line for each template parameter declared by this function.
-The name of the parameter in the comment must match exactly to the template parameter name.
+The name of the parameter specified after the doxygen tag must match exactly to the template parameter name.

 ```c++
  *